lishiyo/twincore-prototype/memory-bank/v0/activeContext.md

 - Verified Qdrant client 1.7.0 works with server 1.7.4; adjusted `delete_vectors` implementation for compatibility
 - Created a coordinated ingestion pipeline through the IngestionService
 - Created comprehensive mock data representing the prototype's requirements
-- **Created a dedicated `DataSeederService` to separate seeding concerns from the `IngestionService`, adhering to the Single Responsibility Principle.**
+- Created a dedicated `DataSeederService` to separate seeding concerns from the `IngestionService`, adhering to the Single Responsibility Principle
+- Created a dedicated `DataManagementService` for operations that affect system-wide data state
+- Using application-level dependency overrides in FastAPI for cleaner dependency injection
+- Standardized API path convention to use `/v1` prefix for all endpoints

 ## Tech Stack
 - Backend: FastAPI (Python)